 Rudy is one of the most famous and heartwarming sports movies ever made.
-It tells the underdog tale of Daniel “Rudy” Ruettiger, a hardworking kid who dreamed of playing football at the University Notre Dame.
-In one of the most iconic scenes in movie history, Ruettiger finally gets into a game, makes a sack, and is carried off the field by his Fighting Irish teammates carry him off the field.
+It tells the underdog story of Daniel “Rudy” Ruettiger, a hardworking kid who dreamed of playing college football at the University of Notre Dame.
+In one of the most iconic scenes in film history, Ruettiger finally gets into a game.
+He makes a sack and his Fighting Irish teammates carry him off the field.

-Rudy is one of the most heartwarming sports movies ever made
+‘Rudy’ is one of the most heartwarming sports movies ever made

-That’s right, Joe Montana was the Notre Dame signal-caller when “Rudy” finally got into his first varsity game.
+That’s right, Joe Montana was the Notre Dame signal-caller when Rudy finally got into his first varsity game.
 Montana led the Fighting Irish to three winning seasons and a national championship in 1977.